 Fallout 76 (2018)

 Another Fallout game that generates a lot of criticism is Fallout 76.
-Having received a lot of negative feedback upon launch back in 2018, Fallout 76 has been provided with a few updates and some new expansions as DLC.
-While this means there are now story-like elements more akin to the traditional single-player experience of a Fallout game, it’s still clear that 76 is best taken as a standalone project.
+Having received plenty of negative feedback upon launch back in 2018, Fallout 76 has seen plenty of updates and some new DLC expansions.

 However, it is very open-world in its fictional post-apocalyptic West Virginia.
 If you’re a fan of real-time multiplayer online gaming then it can be fun to team up and take out deathclaws and ghouls with your friends.
 For exploration, Fallout 76 is great but narrative-wise, it definitely doesn’t cut the mustard in the same way as previous Fallout games.